Lymphoma symptoms

 Swelling in the arms or legs (lymphoedema)

-Swollen lymph nodes can sometimes block the lymphatic vessels (tubes that run throughout your body and carry lymph fluid).
+Swollen lymph nodes can stop your lymphatic system from working as it should: it can sometimes block the lymphatic vessels (tubes that run throughout your body and carry lymph fluid).
 This stops the lymph fluid draining properly from the tissues in your body.

 Other conditions can also cause lymphoedema.
 For example, infection, injury, genetic conditions and surgery.